 - Canning funnel

 You can find all of these items in local kitchen stores or online.
 They also come in sets from Granite Ware.

 - Spoons and ladles

-- Ball jars, lids, and rims: these are widely available in grocery stores and in large retail stores and online as well.
+- Ball jars, lids, and rims: these are widely available in grocery stores, large retail stores, and online as well.

 Some people choose to use a sieve, food mill, or a potato masher to blend the apples.
-These help remove the skins.
+This helps to remove the skin.
 I DON’T remove skins.
 Why?
 This is where a LOT of the fiber and nutrition is!